Carmanah Walbran Provincial Park

 Avatar Grove

 The increasingly popular Avatar Grove just north of Port Renfrew consists of two designated trails (upper and lower) passing through giant western red cedars and rare Douglas firs.
-Some of the oldest trees here have contorted themselves into really bizarre shapes and developed alien-looking burls and growths as they’ve aged over hundreds of years, making it one of Canada’s weirdest collection of trees.
-A highlight in the grove is “Canada’s Gnarliest Tree” — an ancient cedar with twisted wood.
-The trails were built (and its name was chosen) in an attempt to bring tourist attention to the area and prevent further logging.
+Some of the oldest trees here have contorted themselves into really bizarre shapes and developed alien-looking burls and growths as they’ve aged over hundreds of years, making it one of Canada’s weirdest collections of trees.
+A highlight in the grove is "Canada’s Gnarliest Tree" — an ancient cedar with twisted wood.
+The trails were built (and their name was chosen) in an attempt to bring tourist attention to the area and prevent further logging.

 Canada’s Gnarliest Tree